Nolelle/RAGChat/README.md

    This script will:
    - Preprocess documents and create chunks
-   - Generate a training dataset with Llama 2 formatting
+   - Generate a training dataset with appropriate formatting
-   - Fine-tune a Llama 2 model with LoRA
+   - Fine-tune your chosen language model with LoRA
-   - Save the trained model to `trained-models/llama2-first-responder`
+   - Save the trained model to `trained-models/`

 ### Running the Chatbot